fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Remove-MsolContact.md

 # Remove-MsolContact

 ## SYNOPSIS
-Removes a contact from Microsoft Azure Active Directory.
+Removes a contact from Azure Active Directory.

 ## SYNTAX